Deepdesk/deepdesk.github.io/pages/getting-started/usage.md

 // by platform's conversation/thread/case identifier.
 await deepdeskSDK.getConversationBySessionId('123');

+// Get a reference to the agent's input element. const inputElement = document.getElementById('textarea');

 // Update the input field when user selects a suggestion.
 // See 'Api Reference' > 'DeepdeskSDK' for more events. deepdeskSDK.on('select-text-suggestion', suggestion => {